gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 Most Gatsby pages exist as static HTML that is generated during build time.
 Components on the page are [hydrated](/docs/react-hydration/) at runtime to add interactivity.
 This makes pages load fast and makes them visible to search engines.
 There are, however, situations when server-side, static HTML is not needed or possible:

-- You may have pages that require the user to log in and do not want them visible to search engines.
+- You may have pages that require the user to log in.
+These pages should not be visible to search engines.
 An example might be a list of the user's latest purchases.
 - The set of available pages might not be known at build time.
 For example, your site might be loading a list of newly signed up users on the client side.
 Offering a profile page for each user on the server side is not possible because the set of users is not known when building.

 These use cases are handled by _client-only routes_.
 Client-only routes do not each have a generated HTML file.
 They exist only on client side, in the same way that single-page applications (SPAs) work.